fhendric/Genomic-workflows-for-taxonomy/whole_genome_resequencing/09_densi_and_consensus_tree/README.md

 The previous step produced a large collection of phylogenetic trees, each representing the relationships among individuals for a different genomic region.
 Two approaches can provide an overall view of the genetic relationships among these individuals: (i) constructing a consensus tree that summarizes information across all individual trees, and (ii) visualizing the entire set of trees using a DensiTree graph.

 ### 1. Consensus tree
-We can generate a consensus species tree that integrates information from all individual gene trees using ASTRAL (1, 2).
+We can generate a consensus species tree that integrates information from all individual gene trees using **ASTRAL**.
 Using the `project.trees` file containing all ML trees, the ASTRAL species tree can be estimated with the following command:

 ```bash
 #!bin/bash